CarolineDelva/Data_Journalism_D3-Project/README.md

 The purpose of this project is to analyze the current trends shaping people's lives and to create charts, graphs, and interactive elements to help readers understand your findings.
 The [data.csv](https://github.com/CarolineDelva/Data_Journalism_D3-Project/tree/master/assets/data) is based on [2014 ACS 1-year estimates](https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml) and includes data on rates of income, obesity, poverty, etc. by state and MOE (margin of error).

-The visualization includes the following:
+The interactive scatter plot includes the following features:

-- Include state abbreviations in the circles.
+- State abbreviations inside the circles

-- Create and situate your axes and labels to the left and bottom of the chart.
+- Axes and labels to the left and bottom of the chart

-- Place additional labels in your scatter plot and give them click events so that your users can decide which data to display.
-Animate the transitions for your circles' locations as well as the range of your axes
+- Multiple labels in scatter plot with click events so that users can decide which data to display

+- Animated transitions for circles' locations as well as the range of axes

-- Enter tooltips: developers can implement these in their D3 graphics to reveal a specific element's data when the user hovers their cursor over the element.
-Add tooltips to your circles and display each tooltip with the data that the user has selected.
+- Tooltips to your circles and display each tooltip with the data that the user has selected when the user hovers their cursor over circles

 ## Methods Used
 * Data Visualization